-Unless otherwise described above, the new standards and interpretations are not expected to affect significantly the Company's financial statements.
+Unless otherwise noted above, these new standards and interpretations are not expected to have a material effect on the Company's separate financial statements.

 4 Critical Accounting Estimates, and Judgements in Applying Accounting Policies

 The Company makes estimates and assumptions that affect the amounts recognised in the separate financial statements and the carrying amounts of assets and liabilities within the next financial year.
 Estimates and judgements are continually evaluated and are based on management's experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
 Management also makes certain judgements, apart from those involving estimations, in the process of applying the accounting policies.
 Judgements that have the most significant effect on the amounts recognised in the separate separate statements and estimates that can cause a significant adjustment to the carrying amount of assets and liabilities within the next financial year include: